liferay/liferay-docs/discover/portal/articles/03-collaboration/02-collaborating/03-working-together-with-the-wiki.markdown

 Here are the wiki application instance options screens:

-**Permissions**: allows you to specify which [roles](/discover/portal/-/knowledge_base/7-0/roles-and-permissions) can create wiki nodes and which roles can access the Permissions screen.
+**Wikis Permissions**: allows you to specify which roles [roles](/discover/portal/-/knowledge_base/7-0/roles-and-permissions) can create wiki nodes and which roles can access the Wikis Permissions screen.

 **Export / Import**: enables you to import existing wiki content into your wiki application instance or export wiki content to a file.
 Refer to